HyperTag/documentation/src/content/cloud-destinations/netmining.md

 ### Netmining Side

-Once you create your Netmining account, you'll need to work with your Account Manager on their side to get your AID code.
+Once you create your Netmining account, you'll need to work with your Account Manager on their side to get your **AID code**.
 Once you have this code, copy it to your clipboard.

 ### MetaRouter Side